AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/local-system/local-file-upload.md

 ## Upload local files to Platform

 In the Platform UI, select **[!UICONTROL Sources]** from the left navigation bar to access the [!UICONTROL Sources] workspace.
-The [!UICONTROL Catalog] screen displays a variety of sources for which you can create an account with.
+The [!UICONTROL Catalog] screen displays a variety of sources for which you can create an account.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific source you wish to work with using the search option.